raspberrypilearning/octapi-calculating-pi/en/step_5.md

 --- /collapse ---

 To understand why this is a particular problem when calculating an **irrational number**, you need to know how decimal numbers (numbers with a fractional part) are stored in a computer.
-You are probably already familiar with the way positive integers are stored in binary.
+You may already be familiar with the way positive integers are stored in binary.
 For example, here is the number 5 (00000101) which is created by adding the place values containing a 1 together, i.e. 4 + 1.

 ![Binary](images/binary-positive.png)